openhab/openhab-android/docs/USAGE.md

 ## Getting Started

 When first installed the app is in "Demo Mode".
-To connect to your own openHAB server, first navigate into the Settings menu and uncheck the "Demo Mode" option.
+To connect to your own openHAB server, navigate to the Settings menu and uncheck the "Demo Mode" option.
 Normally, after unchecking the Demo Mode, the app will be able to use multicast DNS to auto-detect your openHAB server if it is on the same network.

 You also have the option to manually set the server URL in the settings.